Top

 • Any other factor necessary to ensure justice between the parties

-What are the Different Types of Alimony in Florida?
+What Are the Different Types of Alimony in Florida?

 In Florida, courts can award several different types of alimony, including: